 The following photographs show the final assembly, with and without the LCD module plugged in.
 You can keep these photographs in mind when assembling the kit, they will give you some idea of how the kit fits together and help avoid assembly errors.

-Note: the photos are for PCB Rev 1 and 2; there are two extra resistors on PCB Rev 3.
+Note: the photos are for PCB Rev 1 and 2; there are two extra resistors on PCB Rev 3 and some further changes in PCB Rev 4.

 3.1 Inventory parts